jcharra/Entris/README.md

 Installation
 ============

-You need Python 2 and pygame to play.
-Install python, then type
+You need Python and pygame to play.
+Install Python, then type

 ```
 pip install pygame